5p1ke5/CSCI3510-ShootingGallery/ReadMe.md

 How to Pull Changes:

 1. Check the github and see what changes require packages.
-2. Get the packages referred to in the commit messages off of the drive and import them.
+2. Get all packages up to current date from the 'Packages' folder on Drive.
 3. `git pull` to update Scenes, Prefabs, and Scripts.
 4. Run `git merge` if prompted.